RobinWaves/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge

 ## Mission to Mars
+***

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+This assignment builds a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 4. Add your notebook files to this folder as well as your flask app.